A man is killed and a woman injured in a ‘targeted’ afternoon shooting at a Florida shopping mall

 OCALA, Fla.
-(AP) — A man died in a shooting at a shopping mall in central Florida two days before Christmas in which the victim was “targeted” for the attack, police said.
+(AP) — Authorities in central Florida issued an arrest warrant Sunday for a 39-year-old man accused of fatally shooting another man at a shopping mall two days before Christmas in which police say the victim was “targeted.”

+As of Sunday afternoon, the suspect hadn’t been located, and the Ocala Police Department was offering a $5,000 award for any information leading to his arrest.
+The arrest warrant was for premeditated first-degree murder and attempted premeditated first-degree murder, the police department said on social media.

 A woman also was shot in the leg.
 She was treated at a local hospital and expected to recover, Balken said.